 If you have tried the above methods and they don’t work, or if you don’t have anyone who can help you break the sleep-suckle association, you can always just stop nursing your baby to sleep.
 Just stop.
 (But do it on a Thursday night if you are working and have the weekend off.)

-Prepare yourself on a few very exhausting days and nights and a furious baby, but rest assured that your baby will eventually sleep without the nipple.
+Prepare yourself for a few very exhausting days and nights and a furious baby, but rest assured that your baby will eventually sleep without the nipple.
 Don’t leave your baby to cry, but rather do everything you can to make the sleeping nice in other ways; like in a stroller on a walk or next to you in bed, if you can accept co-sleeping.
 (Remember that if your baby falls asleep in the stroller, he or she should be moved to a safer sleep environment before you go to sleep.)

 This method can be hard to endure, but at least you are not abandoning your baby (as you do with the cry-it-out method, in my opinion) if you stay close and show love.

 Now, remember that there is always the option to let your baby continue to nurse to fall asleep too.
 There are actually quite good reasons to let your baby breastfeed to fall asleep, and I explain a bit about that in this article.

 Sometimes, by making the nursing at night as easy as possible, it won’t impair your sleep as much.
 Co-sleeping, learning how to breastfeed while lying down without pain, and wearing the right clothes for breastfeeding at night makes everything a lot easier.
 You can read about safe and practical co-sleeping here.